Auri-Fex/Halcova/norbela/world/overview.md

-## World Overview
+﻿## World Overview

+**Conlang Note**: This world uses a systematic conlang built from Mongolian roots + Turkish affixes + Celtic mutations.
+All proper names, place names, magical terms, and core vocabulary derive from this methodology.
+See `conlang_methodology.md`, `conlang_lexicon_expanded.json`, `conlang_character_names.json`, and `conlang_verb_grammar.md` for full documentation.

 This world is shaped by deep, primordial forces—long before the rise of civilization or human influence.
-Its foundation is the arcane substrate known as Aetherite, a mineral and energy field that suffuses the planet’s crust, mantle, and atmosphere.
-The distribution and density of Aetherite determine the flow of magic, the fertility of life, and the emergence of extraordinary phenomena.
+Its foundation is the arcane substrate known as finyak (Aetherite), a mineral and energy field that suffuses the planet’s crust, mantle, and atmosphere.
+The distribution and density of finyak determine the flow of magic, the fertility of life, and the emergence of extraordinary phenomena.

-**At the time this world is being built, humans have not found any way to extract Aetherite directly.
-All usable magic, oil, and arcane energy must be harvested from magical creatures that metabolize it.
-These creatures are the sole source of magical power.**
+**Only animals possess magic.
+All other natural phenomena (weather, substrate, plants, fungi, crystals) are non-magical unless directly affected by magical animals.
+Humans cannot extract, use, or directly sense finyak or magic.
+All usable magic, shyak (arcane oil), and arcane energy must be harvested from magical creatures that metabolize finyak.
+These creatures and their symbiotic microfauna are the sole source of magical power.**

+## Name Key (Conlang → Gloss)

+### Core Vocabulary
+- **Magic & Elements**: itu → magic/arcane; val → fire; ushli → water; dak → earth; shak → air/wind
+- **Energy & Forces**: mer → power/strength; shenesh → magical entropy; suvaanyak → resonance cascade; vonder → wonder/awe
+- **Places & Structures**: shalen → castle/hold; vorn → forest; toren → mountain/high; gen → valley/low; shira → desert
+- **Creatures**: shera → dragon; balkor → wolf; kira → bird; thek → beast/monster
+- **Quality & State**: guren → sharp/new; kalen → bright/light; nosh → dark/shadow; meshol → ancient/primordial; imal → slow/plodding; shora → swift
+- **Action & Time**: vam → go/journey; kelm → speak/declare; telun → create; mordin → destroy; telian → day; neshmir → night; sanar → year/season; moreth → moment
+- **Emotion & Philosophy**: kesh → joy; dren → sorrow; vesh → fear; telom → love; nethis → betrayal; koren → anger

+### Compound Terms & Place Names
+- **Magical Phenomena**: itu-shak (arcane air/ethereal magic); shak-neshmir (night winds); val-mer (fire power/volcanic regions)
+- **Arcane Sites**: itu-shibak (arcane font, overcharged magic site); shira-nosh (arcane desert, depleted zone); tayak → aurora fields (from old lexicon, kept for compatibility)
+- **Seasons**: telian-kalen (bright day/spring awakening); neshmir-tropush (entropy winter/dark deep-freeze)
+- **Sun & Sky**: Blaysol → Kalen-Tal (Bright Sky/Blue Sun); shoril → rings/orbital mechanics
+- **Rulers & Orders**: Shyakorin/Shyakorin-Mer → arcane barons (lit. "magic-force ones" or "power-keepers"); Veshkorin-Ral → defender-lords
+- **Continents**:
+  - Tavanor → Toren-Val (High Fire/volcanic heart)
+  - Sulenor → Sulen-Toren (Ancient High/primordial mountains)
+  - Eshtor → Esh-Vorn (Fertile Forest/life-rich lands)
+  - Vashor → Vash-Gen (Cold Valley/frozen wastes)
+  - Konor → Konen-Shira (Empty Desert/depleted realm)

+### Character Examples (Personality-Based Naming)
+- Morshan → Destroyer/Revolutionary (Mordin + Shak = one who breaks with wind/change)
+- Telumesh → Builder/Wise Mentor (Telun + Meshol = creator with ancient wisdom)
+- Veshkorin → Fearless Warrior (Vesh [inverted fear] + Korin = courage in strength)
+- Keshiel → Heart/Healer (Kesh + Iel = bringer of joy and tender comfort)
+- Nethvor → Betrayer/Schemer (Nethis + Vor = shadow-walker of betrayal)
+- Shalen-Mor → Ruler/Sage (Castle-keeper of Wisdom)

 ## Geography & Structure

 - Vast continents, shifting archipelagos, and deep oceans are sculpted by tectonic and magical forces.
-- Mountain ranges and crystal caverns mark regions of high Aetherite concentration, while arcane deserts are depleted and unstable.
+- Mountain ranges and crystal caverns mark regions of high finyak concentration, while shisolak deserts are depleted and unstable.
 - Volcanic zones, fog seas, and underground lakes are common, each with unique magical properties.
-- **Aetherite deposits are unreachable by direct mining or extraction; only magical creatures and their symbiotic microfauna can metabolize and transform Aetherite into usable magical oil or energy.**
+- **Finyak deposits are unreachable by direct mining or extraction; only magical creatures and their symbiotic microfauna can metabolize and transform finyak into usable magical oil or energy.**

 ## Geography: Continents & Oceans

 - **Five Continents:** The world is divided into five major continents, each with distinct geography, climate, and magical characteristics.
-Their shapes and boundaries are influenced by tectonic activity and the underlying Aetherite substrate.
+Their shapes and boundaries are influenced by tectonic activity and the underlying finyak substrate.

-  1. **Northern Continent** – The heart of arcane activity, rich in crystal mountains and deep caverns.
+  1. **Tavanor** – The heart of arcane activity, rich in crystal mountains and deep caverns.
 Known for frequent magical storms and dense enchanted forests.
-  2. **Southern Continent** – Dominated by volcanic ranges, fog seas, and badlands.
-Home to rare, heat-adapted magical creatures and unstable Aetherite flows.
+  2. **Sulenor** – Dominated by volcanic ranges, fog seas, and badlands.
+Home to rare, heat-adapted magical creatures and unstable finyak flows.
-  3. **Eastern Continent** – Lush fungal jungles, sprawling wetlands, and crystal plains.
+  3. **Eshtor** – Lush fungal jungles, sprawling wetlands, and crystal plains.
 A center for biodiversity and symbiotic magical life.
-  4. **Western Continent** – Cold, windswept tundra and icy coasts.
+  4. **Vashor** – Cold, windswept tundra and icy coasts.
 Sparse but powerful magical phenomena, with ancient energy wells beneath the permafrost.
-  5. **Central Continent** – Vast arcane deserts, shifting dunes, and mirage-filled valleys.
-Aetherite is depleted here, but rare magical anomalies and oasis biomes exist.
+  5. **Konor** – Vast shisolak arcades, shifting dunes, and mirage-filled valleys.
+Finyak is depleted here, but rare magical anomalies and oasis biomes exist.
 - **Oceans:** Deep, ancient oceans separate the continents.
 Ocean currents are influenced by both natural forces and arcane surges, sometimes causing magical phenomena like glowing tides, floating crystal reefs, or energy storms.
 - **Archipelagos & Islands:** Smaller islands and archipelagos dot the oceans, some appearing or vanishing due to magical events.
-These are often sites of rare magical flora, fauna, or unique Aetherite concentrations.
+These are often sites of rare magical flora, fauna, or unique finyak concentrations.

 ## Climate & Biomes (Locked)

 - The planet is colder than Earth, bordering on iceworld conditions.
 Most regions are frigid, with snow, ice, and frost dominating the landscape.
 Geothermal and arcane hotspots provide rare warmth.
 - Seasons are marked by shifts in magical energy rather than temperature.
-“Arcane spring” brings brief thaws and magical surges, while “entropy winter” deepens the cold and magical depletion.
+“Selyak” (arcane spring) brings brief thaws and magical surges, while “Tropush” (entropy winter) deepens the cold and magical depletion.
 - Weather includes blizzards, magical snowstorms, and vivid auroras.
 Arcane energy can cause sudden ice melts, crystal growths, or localized warming, but the baseline remains cold.
 - Major biomes: enchanted frost forests, fungal ice jungles, crystal snowfields, volcanic badlands, arcane tundra, frozen wetlands, arcane glacial deserts.
-- Unique magical biomes: fog ice seas, floating ice islands, Aetherite ice caverns, aurora fields.
+- Unique magical biomes: fog ice seas, floating ice islands, finyak ice caverns, tayak (aurora fields).
 - Biome interactions: frozen ecotones, magical corridors, entropy zones.
-- Magical fauna and flora are adapted to cold, often bioluminescent, and metabolize Aetherite for heat and energy.
+- Magical fauna and flora are adapted to cold, often bioluminescent, and metabolize finyak for heat and energy.
 - Human adaptation: settlements cluster around geothermal or arcane hotspots; technology, magic, and culture are shaped by the need to survive and thrive in a frigid world.

-## Blue Sun & Visual Effects (Locked)
+## Blaysol (Blue Sun) & Visual Effects (Locked)

-- The world orbits a distant blue sun, casting pale blue or icy white light.
+- The world orbits Blaysol, a distant blue sun, casting pale blue or icy white light.
 Daytime is cold and ethereal, with sharp shadows and vibrant blues and whites.
 - The sky ranges from deep cobalt or indigo to pale turquoise or silver.
 Sunrises and sunsets are electric blue, lavender, or silvery.
 - Snow and ice glow with a faint blue shimmer; crystals and glaciers sparkle with iridescent highlights.
 - Auroras are vivid, with blue, violet, and white arcs dominating the night sky.